 I’ve had afternoon tea in London, Hong Kong, and a couple spots across Canada but as much as I love trying them abroad, I’ve been really excited to see this mid-day tradition grow in popularity in my home town as well.
 High tea in Ottawa is offered a several spots around the city today; from classy, elegant affairs to more homey and casual options.
 Either way, you can’t go wrong.
 So from one afternoon tea addict to another, here are the best spots for high tea in Ottawa.

-The Chateau Laurier
+Zoe’s at The Fairmont Chateau Laurier

 1 Rideau Street